Impact of thermal effects on prompt-collapse binary neutron star mergers: Introduction

 This construction is a common approach for extending cold EoSs to finite temperatures in numerical simulations.
 Traditionally, the thermal pressure $P_{\rm th}$ has been approximated as an ideal gas, with a constant thermal index $\Gamma_{\rm th}$ \cite{Janka1993,Bauswein:2010dn}.
 Using this constant-$\Gamma_{\rm th}$ approach (also called the ``hybrid approach"), Ref.~\cite{Bauswein:2020xlt} found that \Mthresh~ can be sensitive to the choice of the thermal index \cite[see also][]{Blacker:2023afl}, suggesting that thermal effects indeed play a role in determining the outcome of a BNS merger near the threshold for prompt collapse.

 However, the ideal-fluid approximation of the hybrid approach neglects the density-dependence of $\Gamma_{\rm th}$, which is significant in the degenerate-matter cores of neutron stars \cite{Constantinou:2015mna,Carbone:2019pkr,Huth:2020ozf}.
-In order to go beyond this simplified model, Ref.~\cite{Raithel:2019gws} introduced a new phenomenological framework for calculating the thermal pressure, that includes the leading-order effects of degeneracy at high densities.
+In order to go beyond this simplified model, Ref.~\cite{Raithel:2019gws} introduced a new parametric framework for calculating the thermal pressure, that includes the leading-order effects of degeneracy at high densities.
 The framework is based on Landau's Fermi Liquid Theory, in which the thermal contribution to the pressure depends only on the particle effective mass function $M^*(n)$ \cite{Baym1991,Constantinou:2015zia}.
 The framework of Ref.~\cite{Raithel:2019gws} parametrizes the thermal pressure in terms of an accurate, two-parameter model for $M^*(n)$, thus providing a method for realistically and generically extending any cold nuclear EoS to finite temperatures.
 This approach has been shown to accurately capture the density- and temperature-dependence of realistic finite-temperature EoS tables both analytically \cite{Raithel:2019gws}, as well as in merger simulations in full general relativity \cite{Raithel:2022nab}.
+Other works have since developed additional phenomenological frameworks for constructing EoSs with density-dependent thermal effects, based on a liquid drop model with Skyrme interactions \cite{Fields:2023bhs,Jacobi:2023olu}.
+These provide another approach for modeling finite-temperature EoSs in BNS simulations (for a comparison of the former of these frameworks with the $M^*$-approach, see Appendix B of \cite{Raithel:2023zml}).

 In this work, we explore the sensitivity of the threshold mass to thermal effects, using the $M^*$-framework of \cite{Raithel:2019gws}.
 We investigate the threshold mass for one soft and one stiff cold EoS, which span a wide range of stellar compactness.
 For each EoS, we determine the threshold mass by simulating a series of BNS mergers of varying masses in full general relativity, with different choices for the thermal prescription.
 We then explore in detail the dynamics, thermal evolution, and ejecta of the highest-mass binary that undergoes a single core-bounce during collapse (i.e., a bounce-collapse), for each EoS.